daattali/beautiful-jekyll/_posts/2022-12-17-boosting-primary-data-quality-with-anomaly-detecting-autoencoder.md

 comments: true
 ---

 In this blog post, I will demonstrate how I applied a reconstruction convolutional [autoencoder](https://www.tensorflow.org/tutorials/generative/autoencoder) model to detect quality issues of sensor data.
-I also found that a small percentage of anomalous data points can result in a disproportionately large percentage of downstream calculations being inaccurate.
+I also show that a small percentage of anomalous data points can result in a disproportionately large percentage of downstream calculations being inaccurate.

 ## Introduction